LooJee/cThreadPool/README.md

 # cThreadPool
-a thread pool written in c
+a thread pool wrote by c